elenabernabeu/cage_bage/bage_predictor/README.md

 # bAge predictor

-**Note: At the moment this script is made with comparison to GrimAge in mind, not as a standalone bAge predictor.
-This functionality will be added soon.**

 ## Requirements
 To test bAge you need:
 1. Methylation data (in the form of M-values or beta-values), preferably rows being CpGs and columns being samples.